ondrej1024/ddguard/README.md

 However if full control over the server is needed it can also be installed on any private host.

+Alternatively, if you want to upload your data to a Nightscout server follow the installation instructions for the server provided by the Nightscout project.

 ## Credits